cigano/Bootstrap-Tag-NuGet/README.md

-# Tags for Twitter Bootstrap 2.x
+# NuGet Port of Tags for Twitter Bootstrap 2.x

-bootstrap-tag is a javascript plugin that makes it easy to create simple, beautiful tag inputs with the help of [Twitter Bootstrap](http://twitter.github.com/bootstrap/).
+**bootstrap-tag** is a javascript plugin that makes it easy to create simple, beautiful tag inputs with the help of [Twitter Bootstrap](http://twitter.github.com/bootstrap/).

+## Installation

+In your Package Manager Console, use the following command:

+    Install-Package bootstrap-tag

 ## Usage